 The compression of powder at high temperatures is known as “hot pressing.”
 It is often a dual procedure in which metal particles are crushed and sintered simultaneously.
-The hot-pressing process is primarily employed in the production of carbide cutting tools and a few other specialized applications.
+The hot-pressing process is primarily employed in producing carbide cutting tools and a few other specialized applications.

 Cold pressing is a method of forming a green compact by applying pressure to a column of loose (apparent density) metal powders in a closed die.
-This compaction technique is the most common and accounts for the vast majority of components produced by the powdered metallurgy process.
-Cold pressing techniques are further classified as axial pressing and Isostatic pressing.
+This compaction technique is the most common and accounts for most components produced by the powdered metallurgy process.
+Cold pressing techniques are further classified as axial pressing and isostatic pressing.

 What is compacting in powder metallurgy?

 Press powder into the desired form and size in dies with a hydraulic or mechanical press.
-Squeezing the powder into the correct form requires much force.
+Squeezing the powder into the correct form requires a lot of force.
 “Green compact” refers to pressed powder.

 The purpose of powder compacting: